 - Some leaking was reported

 The MAM Anti-Colic Bottle is on our list because of its patented vented base that helps alleviate gas problems for your little one.
 As the vented base reduces pressure and bubbles, your baby will intake less air.
 These bottles are also a great choice for breastfeeding mothers because they have a patented Skin Soft textured nipple designed to make it easy to switch from the breast to the nipple.
+Breastfeeding moms sometimes need a few other choices.

 In addition, these bottles come with nipples in various flows and are interchangeable.
 The bottles are also easy to clean with wide openings.
 However, due to having multiple parts, they are a little more difficult to assemble.